-- Construction of a six storey residential flat building. - The building will comprise 10 residential units (being a mix of 5 x 3 bedroom and 5 x 2 bedroom units) and 16 parking spaces over the ground and first floors. - Clause 4.6 requests for variation to maximum building height and floor space ratio controls. - Strata title subdivision of the building.
+- Construction of a six storey residential flat building. - The building will comprise 9 x 3 bedroom residential units and 17 parking spaces over the ground and first floors. - Clause 4.6 request for variation to maximum building height control. - Strata title subdivision of the building.